 In 2012, New World of Work (NWoW), a 21st-century employability skills curriculum, was developed to meet that need.
-Currently being taught at over 50 community colleges in California, this curriculum provides instruction in 10 key competencies, using work-relevant content, and can be taught in a traditional class setting or online.
+Currently being taught at community colleges across California, this curriculum provides instruction in 10 key competencies, using work-relevant content, and can be taught in a traditional class setting or online.

-In partnership with the developers of NWoW and several community colleges in California, MDRC is providing feedback to strengthen and refine the program.
-Beginning in January 2020, MDRC will rigorously test the refined model to assess its promise for improving student outcomes.
+In partnership with the developers of NWoW and three community colleges in California, MDRC provided comments to strengthen and refine the program.
+Beginning in 2021, MDRC will select a college at which the refined model will be rigorously tested to assess its promise for improving student outcomes.

 The NWoW Study is structured so that students:

-practice and refine employability skills in a concurrent work-based learning experience, and
+- Practice and refine employability skills in a concurrent work-based learning experience

 This enhanced model strives to have a meaningful effect on 21st-century skills acquisition, college completion, and gainful employment with sustainable living wages.
 MDRC is currently seeking California community college partners for its study of the NWoW program.
 If interested in taking part in the study, please email [email protected].